juniorsundarCasual/TGT/vault/volume-5.chapter-352.md

 ____

-At first, Revian harbored a strong aversion to Socratic seminars.
+At first, Revian harboured a strong aversion to Socratic seminars.
 He had a preference for the old-style classes, where clear instructions were given, and everything was straightforward.
 The seminars, in contrast, proved to be quite the opposite.
 They demanded extensive self-preparation, involving numerous texts to be read and understood.
 Moreover, he was required to engage in discussions and debates about his comprehension with his peers.
 Despite the non-judgmental atmosphere, Revian couldn't help but feel embarrassed whenever someone corrected him or pointed out a misunderstanding.

 His inner thoughts would berate him, wondering how he could have made such a foolish error.
 He feared that others might ridicule him, even though it remained internalized.
 However, as time passed, a realization dawned upon him.
 He discovered that he wasn't alone in this struggle; everyone else was grappling with similar challenges.
 Understanding that everyone makes mistakes was crucial, as it led to the absence of judgment, even from Markus, the seminar leader.
 Gradually, Revian came to see these experiences as valuable learning opportunities.
 He understood that failures, rather than successes, often leave a lasting impression.
 Consequently, embracing his mistakes and comprehending why and when he went wrong enabled him to internalize concepts more effortlessly.